OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-'ewise_mult' multiplies elements of two matrices, taking only the
+`ewise_mult` multiplies elements of two matrices, taking only the
 intersection of common elements in both matrices, if an element is
 missing from either the left or right side, it is ommited from the
 result: